Scutoid: Appearance in nature

 Cells in the developing lung epithelium have been found to have more complex shapes than the term "scutoid", inspired by the simple scutellum of beetles, suggests.
 When "scutoids" exhibit multiple Y-shaped connections or vertices along their axis, they have therefore been called "punakoids" instead, as their shape is more reminiscent of the Pancake Rocks in Punakaiki, New Zealand.

 Potential uses

 The scutoid explains how epithelial cells (the cells that line and protect organs such as the skin) efficiently pack in three dimensions.
 As epithelial tissue bends or grows, the cells have to take on new shapes to pack together using the least amount of energy possible, and until the scutoid's discovery, it was assumed that epithelial cells packed in mostly frustums, as well as other prism-like shapes.
 Now, with the knowledge of how epithelial cells pack, it opens up many new possibilities in terms of artificial organs.
-The scutoid may be applied to making better artificial organs, allowing for things like effective organ replacements, recognizing if a person's cells are packing correctly or not, and ways to fix that problem.
+The scutoid may be applied to making better artificial organs, allowing for things like effective organ replacements, recognizing whether a person's cells are packing correctly or not, and ways to fix that problem.